Tri-County Board of Recovery and Mental Health Services

 Work with public health and other community partners to raise awareness and promote implementation of harm reduction strategies related to behavioral health concerns.

-• Using the training capacity of the Board’s Administration & Training Center, develop, host and present educational programs that raise awareness of mental illness, substance use, and the array of services and supports available to residents of Miami, Darke and Shelby Counties.
+• Use the training capacity of the Board’s Administration & Training Center to develop, host and present educational programs that raise awareness of mental illness, substance use, and the array of services and supports available to residents of Miami, Darke and Shelby Counties.

 • Engage with community partners, service organizations and other opportunities to promote the mission, structure and role of the Board; increase awareness and understanding of mental illness, substance use, and services available; and reduce stigma.